-The trees are blooming, the temperatures are rising and the sun is finally shining — bring on the warmth... unless it’s in your hair!
-The sun, hard water and even touching up your color too often can strip blue pigments from the hair, causing it to take on an orangey or yellow tinge.
-The easy fix: Many colorists recommend using a "violet" shampoo (like Pantene Pro-V Silver Expressions Shampoo, $5, Walmart.com) twice a week to help replace the lost pigments and neutralize the warm tones.
-But here's a trick to banishing brass in a flash—and it doesn't require buying a new shampoo!—from celebrity colorist Mike Petrizzi of De Berardinis Salon in New York City:
+The trees are blooming, the temperature is rising, and the sun is finally shining — bring on the warmth... unless it’s on your hair!
+Getting the perfect summertime glow can be hard, especially if you've recently dyed your hair.
+The sun, hard water, and even touching up your color too often can strip blue pigments from your beautiful locks, causing them to take on an orange or yellow tint.
+The easy fix?
+Many colorists recommend using a "violet" shampoo (like Pantene Pro-V Silver Expressions Shampoo, $5, Walmart.com) twice a week to help replace the lost pigments and neutralize the warm tones.

-1. Combine 2 drops of blue food coloring, 1 drop of green and 1 drop of red to create violet.
+1. Combine two drops of blue food coloring, one drop of green, and one drop of red to create violet.

-3. Use the DIY violet shampoo twice a week (or as you notice your hair becoming too yellow or orange) for beautiful rich brass-free color!
+3. Use the DIY violet shampoo twice a week (or as you notice your hair becoming too yellow or orange) for a beautiful, rich, brass-free color!